Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 - 04: Unable to Find or Open the Input File, probably because not available at the specified path, or no read permission.
 - 05: Unable to Find or Open the Output File, probably because not available at the specified path, or no write permission.
 - 06: Unable to Find or Open the Binary File, probably because not avaialble at the specified path, or no write permission.
+- 07: There was error in Arguements Passed to the Program
-- 07: There were some Errors in Assembly Code, due to which the equivalent binary file could not be generated.
+- 08: There were some Errors in Assembly Code, due to which the equivalent binary file could not be generated.

 > **Kindly Note**
 >